szkkng/kengo-dev/posts/dial-customization.md

 ## Basic Dial

-In this chapter, we will implement the basic parts of a modern dial.
+In this chapter, we will implement the basic parts of Modern Dial.

 ### Customizing slider

-First, let’s prepare the Dial class that inherits from the Slider class, and override some functions:
+First, let’s prepare Dial class that inherits from the Slider class, and override some functions:

 ```c++
 #pragma once